vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/meta-service-administration/meta-metrics.md

 meta_heartbeat_latency.avg.60     // the average latency of the heart beat in the last minute
 ```

 Assume that a **Nebula Graph** meta service is started locally, and the `ws_http_port` port number is set to 11000 when starting.
-It is sent through the GET interface of HTTP.
-The method name is get_stats, and the parameter is stats plus the corresponding metrics name.
+It is sent through the **GET** interface of HTTP.
+The method name is **get_stats**, and the parameter is stats plus the corresponding metrics name.
 Here's an example of getting metrics via the HTTP interface:

 ```bash
 # obtain a metrics